"Why is Weldor's Workshop the right choice for me?"

 TIG Fundamentals

-1st week 3 days (T W Th) 5 hours per day 1:00pm - 6:00pm
+3 days (T W Th)

 The first week covers the basics of trade vocabulary, machine setup, torch assembly and safety.
 You'll get troubleshooting advice on how to visually diagnose common welding deficiencies caused by: oxidation, torch angle, torch distance and travel speed.